AmineZCS/constantine2-internship-hub/README.md

 # Constantine2  Internship  Hub [REST API]

-This is a Laravel REST API of an internship management system
+This is a Laravel REST API of an internship management system developed specifically for University of Abdelhamid Mehri Constantine 2 students.
+The system aims to simplify the process of managing internships for students, by providing a centralized platform for searching, applying, and tracking their internships.

 ## Installation